Harden WordPress Security: A Marathon Rather Than A Sprint

 - Why not allow a partner to watch your website while you’re absent?
 Or agree to forward them all the emails you receive from your security application.
 This way, not only yourself but one more person will be alarmed if things become weird.

 - If you have installed your password manager on multiple devices, keep them locked as well with a strong password.
 People forget that physical access to a device can reveal a ton of information to anyone having access to it.
 For crowded places or when you’re jogging, leave your high-end device at home and consider using a simple cell phone – for emergency voice calls only.

 - Lock your passwords in a safe place.
 You can also keep a hard copy of your password list in your office drawer.
 Don’t rely on a single device for storing your credentials.
 If it fails, you may be locked out of your website.
 For best results, use a manager like 1Password to store your passwords.
 With this application, you will ensure your passwords are always safe and accessible to you and your partners.
 Additionally, you can safely share passwords with anyone using the same application.

 Securing your WordPress site is a concept.
 You don’t need to activate tens of security plugins.
 You only need to be consistent in the long term.
 Google will try to keep traffic away from a compromised site.
 When such an incident occurs, it will downgrade the website in the search results after only a few days.
 You don’t need to be on the black list – but even if you do, don’t lose hope!
 It’s never too late to harden WordPress security.
 Just do what you have to do and, sooner or later, you’ll be back on track.

 Did you find this article useful?
 Feel free to comment below.

 My name is Vangelis Chirmpilidis and I’m the author of this post.
 I am a long-term member of Plethora Themes as a Content Creator and Lead Customer Support Agent.
-I’m contributing to the local WordPress community with participation on Polyglots and WordCamp.
+I also contribute to the local WordPress community by participating in Polyglots, WordCamp, and other activities.